 Many people are overwhelmed by the Social Security Disability application process.
 This isn't very surprising when you consider how frustrating the process can be.
 If you've read the various forums and blogs, you've likely heard more than a few stories about Social Security Disability nightmares.
 Tales abound about people having legitimate claims denied, waiting years for benefits to begin, being treated unfairly during the appeal process, the list goes on...

 These tales leave many people wondering whether or not they should hire a lawyer to help with the Social Security Disability application process.
-The question is, do you really need a lawyer when applying for Social Security Disability?
+People often wonder if a lawyer for the SSI or SSDI benefits application process is needed.
 If you've been wondering whether you should retain an attorney for your Social Security Disability claim there are some things you need to know.
 Here are the answers you've been looking for...

 The Initial Application